Vishnu-tppr/Vishnu-tppr/README.md

 🏅 Rank 1 and Topper in Semester 1?
 Yeah, that happened.
 But honestly, the real fun begins when I step beyond grades and start building things way ahead of schedule .

-Right now, I’m crafting voice assistants, ai video background remover, and automation scripts just for the thrill of it (and sometimes out of pure curiosity) 👨🏻‍💻✨.
+Right now, I’m crafting voice assistants, ai video background remover, developing Terax AI and automation scripts just for the thrill of it (and sometimes out of pure curiosity) 👨🏻‍💻✨.

 It’s the perfect mix of late night coding,last-minute cramming, selective effort, and a whole lot of “please let this work” 😅💪.